kbaggen/Cheapfathers-Bubble-Logger/README.md

 If you wish to dig into the data a bit more see below link where it can be seen the last 9 brews where I used my logger, a averge mean of 3 on the SG detemination was reached (range on 1 till 5 SG units off): https://1drv.ms/x/s!An5QQQ1io7W7icA0W9ybBQ9lw90SOQ?e=ATa4Bc

-***So, if a keen eye on placemnt/alingment of sound probe, water amount in s-arilock and a slow/controlled fermentation in a airtight fermenter, it is possible to use CO2 as a SG measument though a 2nd degree poly.***
+***So, if a keen eye on placemnt/alingment of sound probe, 5ml water amount in s-arilock and a slow/controlled fermentation in a airtight fermenter and the use of the same calibrated sensor, it is possible to use CO2 as a SG measument though a 2nd degree poly.***

+You might have to re-calculate you own polynomial based on your sound sensor and its calibration.
+Hence, make 2-3 brews and take hydrometer measuments over the time compared to SBM/L.

 ### Facebook group (if any questions)
 https://www.facebook.com/groups/2176394599141882/